Joseph Giarratano: Advocate for Earl Washington, Jr.

-Giarratano was an advocate for fellow death row inmate Earl Washington Jr., and gained support for a pro bono defense of him, less than a month before his execution scheduled for September 1985.
+Giarratano was an advocate for fellow death row inmate Earl Washington Jr., and gained support for a pro bono defense of him less than a month before his execution scheduled for September 1985.
 He noted that Washington had an intellectual disability, which had not been considered at his trial or sentencing, and enlisted the help of Marie Deans and her network.
 Counsel gained a stay to enable an appeal.
-Newly available DNA testing, conducted post-conviction in 1993, called into question whether Washington had committed the crime for which Washington had been sentenced to death.
-Because Virginia law severely time limits when new evidence may be introduced post-conviction, his conviction was upheld.
-But Governor Douglas Wilder in January 1994 commuted Washington's sentence from death to life imprisonment.
+Newly available DNA testing, conducted post-conviction in 1993, called into question whether Washington had committed the crime for which he had been sentenced to death.
+Because Virginia law severely limits when new evidence may be introduced post-conviction, his conviction was upheld.
+However, Governor Douglas Wilder in January 1994 commuted Washington's sentence from death to life imprisonment.

 Based on additional DNA testing in 2000, which was more accurate, Washington was fully exonerated.
-He received a full pardon by Governor James Gilmore and was released from prison.
-In 2006 he won a settlement from the estate of Agent Wilmore, who had coerced the false confession.
+He received a full pardon from Governor James Gilmore and was released from prison.
+In 2006, he won a settlement from the estate of Agent Wilmore, who had coerced the false confession.

 Appeals

-In the late 1980s, counsel investigating his case noted the conflicts among his five confessions and new evidence that suggested he did not commit the crimes.
-Stab wounds were inflicted by a right-handed person, but Giarratano is left handed.
-A hair sample and sperm sample that was found on the rape victim did not match Giarratano's, and bloody shoe prints found near the scene of the crime did not match Giarratano's.
+In the late 1980s, counsel investigating Giarratano's case noted the conflicts among his five confessions and new evidence that suggested he did not commit the crimes.
+Stab wounds were inflicted by a right-handed person, but Giarratano was left-handed.
+A hair sample and sperm sample that were found on the rape victim did not match Giarratano's, and bloody shoe prints found near the scene of the crime did not match Giarratano's.
 Nor did numerous fingerprints.
 The official autopsy report was altered after Giarratano made an official statement.

 Defense attempts were made to appeal this case and re-open the case to introduce the contradictory evidence.
 Virginia has what defense attorneys characterize as strict procedural rules "severely limiting the introduction of new evidence and raising of objections after the trial".
 The prosecutor said they were trying to rework the evidence.
 The United States Court of Appeals for the Fourth Circuit, in Richmond, turned down his appeal in late 1989, and in 1990, Giarratano was seeking a hearing by the United States Supreme Court.

 In February 1991, Giarratano's death sentence was commuted to life, with a pardon sentencing him to life imprisonment with a recommendation for new trial, and possibility of parole after 25 years (given the time already served, this made Giarratano eligible for parole in 13 years.)
 The Virginia Attorney General rejected his appeal for a new trial stating that evidence of innocence is irrelevant under Virginia's procedural rules.